Life Insurance Benefits

 For additional information, see IRS Publication 525 Taxable and Nontaxable Income.

-If you cash in a life insurance policy, you must include in income any proceeds that are more than the cost of the life insurance policy.
-Usually, the cost of the policy is the total premiums you paid less any refunded premiums, rebates, dividends, or unrepaid loans that were not included in your income.
+If you surrender a life insurance policy for cash, you must include in income any proceeds that are more than the cost of the life insurance policy.
+In most cases, your cost (or investment in the contract) is the total of premiums that you paid for the life insurance policy, less any refunded premiums, rebates, dividends, or unrepaid loans that were not included in your income.